 Which lenders issued the most PPP loans?

 The vast majority of SBA loans came from banks — and big ones too.
-While 82.4% of lenders had less than $1 billion in assets, 44% of loans came from lenders with more than $10 billion in assets, which are likely banks.
-Banks were followed by credit unions and small-business lending companies.
+While only 2.1% of lenders were banks, savings and loan institutions with more than $10 billion in assets, 27.1% of loans came from these lenders.
+Banks, savings and loan institutions with less than $10 billion in assets also account for 27.1%.
+Banks were followed by Fintechs and other state regulated lending companies at 18.1%.

 Top 10 PPP lenders by number of loans issued

-Big national banks in particular, like JPMorgan Chase, Bank of America and Truist — formerly SunTrust and BB&T — dominated the top of the list when it comes to the number of loans issued.
-And there isn't much difference when you look at the total amount funded.
+Big national banks in particular, like JPMorgan Chase and Bank of America dominated the top of the list when it comes to the total amount funded.
+But in terms of the number of loans issued, banks connected with fintech companies did best.